andr-ll/nuti/docs/httpClient.md

 ### FAILED REQUEST

-Lets pretend your server has responds with `json` content-type for `404 Not Fund` cases:
+Lets pretend your server has responds with `json` content-type for `404 Not Found` cases:

 ```ts
 const response = await nuti.req.get('http://localhost:3000/foo', {